CentreForDigitalHumanities/I-analyzer/frontend/src/assets/manual/en-GB/types-of-fields.md

 You can enable sorting on a number field.
 Values will be sorted from low to high, or high to low.

-> **Tip**
->
-> In some cases, a field contains numbers but a range slider does not make sense; for example, a ZIP code or a phone number.
+**Tip:** in some cases, a field contains numbers but a range slider does not make sense; for example, a ZIP code or a phone number.
 You can set the type to "text (metadata)", meaning this should just be treated as a string of characters.

 ## Number (decimal)